NethServer/docs/developer-manual/en/templates.rst

 The expansion of templates
 --------------------------

-To expand your custom templates to standard templates you have to use the following command:
+To expand your custom templates to their destination you have to use the following command:

-	expand-template /etc/***/***.conf
+	expand-template <template destination>

-where /etc/***/***.conf has to be changed with the true path to config.
+where *template destination* has to be changed with the true path to the configuration file.

-For Example you want to add something to the samba configuration, than you have to build a custom template in /etc/e-smith/template-custom/etc/samba/smb.conf and execute the command:
+For Example you want to add something to the samba configuration, then you have to build a custom template fragment under ``/etc/e-smith/template-custom/etc/samba/smb.conf/`` directory and execute the command:

 	expand-template /etc/samba/smb.conf